 The present study examines the cross-cultural validity of the French, Dutch, Turkish, Italian, and Arab linguistic versions of the original and revised PSI-S. We first contrast the factor validity and reliability of the original and revised PSI-S separately in each cultural sample using CFA and ESEM.
 We then test the measurement invariance of the PSI-S across cultural samples.
 Finally, we test for the presence of differential item functioning (DIF) and possible latent mean differences on the PSI-S as a function of gender, age, BMI, and sport involvement.
-This last objective aims to replicate Morin and Maïano (2011) and Morin, Maïano et al., (2016) results regarding the relations between physical self-concept levels and participants' age, gender, BMI, and sport involvement.
+This last objective aims to replicate Morin and Maïano (2011) and Morin, Maïano et al., (2016) results regarding the relations between physical self-concept levels and participants' age, gender, BMI, and sport involvement without relying on a suboptimal categorisation of continuous age, BMI, and sport involvement.
 In addition, it extends these results to test whether these relations generalize to each of the samples considered here.